netskopeoss/terraform-provider-netskope/docs/resources/npa_publishers_alerts_configuration_update.md

   connectivity between your data center and the Netskope cloud.
 It is a crucial component of Netskope’s Private Access (NPA) solution, which provides zero-trust network access (ZTNA) to private applications and data in hybrid IT environments.
-  This resource supports the ability to create publisher alert configurations.
+  This resource supports the ability to update publisher alert configurations.
 ---

 # ns_npa_publishers_alerts_configuration_update (Resource)